Russia under Vladimir Putin: Rehabilitation of the Soviet Union

 Putin has an amicable relationship with Gennady Zyuganov, the leader of Communist Party of the Russian Federation (KPRF).
 Roger Boyes considers Putin more of a latter-day Leonid Brezhnev than a clone of Stalin.

 In August 2014, he rejected Vladimir Zhirinovsky's proposal to return the Imperial flag and anthem.

 On 30 October 2017, Putin opened the Wall of Grief, the first Russian memorial dedicated to the victims Stalinist repressions.
 It was seen as a gesture towards the Russian intelligentsia.

-In November 2024, Moscow's Gulag Museum was ordered to close for "fire safety" violations after its director, Roman Romanov, refused to censor an exhibition on Stalinist repressions that covered events such as the Shakhty Trial of 1928 and the Great Terror of the 1930s.
+In November 2024, Moscow's Gulag History Museum was ordered to close for "fire safety" violations after its director, Roman Romanov, refused to censor an exhibition on Stalinist repressions that covered events such as the Shakhty Trial of 1928 and the Great Terror of the 1930s.
+In 2026 it was transformed into the Museum of Remembrance of the Victims of Genocide of the Soviet People.